friends-of-presta/security-advisories/_posts/2023-06-08-winbizpayment.md

 + $file = basename(Tools::getValue('file'));
 ```

 Be warned that this fix is perfectible.
-See recommandations below.
+See recommendations below.

 ## Other recommendations